 But we had a small problem!

-Although we are passionate about lodge breaks across the UK.
+Although we are passionate about hot tub holidays across the UK.
 We would be naive to think we can know or can even research all the nice places to stay in England and not miss a fair few amazing spots.
 Also rather than just listing the most beautiful places we wanted to go deeper and find all the top things to do, and tourist attractions in these great holiday spots.

 These top bloggers are very well traveled especially across the UK.